-Summary: Although this short article is ostensibly about portfolio assessment, the author warns that promising teaching practices will only endure if mentors facilitate ongoing conversations about the hows, whens, and whys of practice.
-In other words regular practices cannot be taken for granted; mentors and facilitators cannot assume new leaders will simply take up time-honored practices.
+Summary: Although this short article is ostensibly about portfolio assessment, the author warns that promising teaching practices will only endure in a school or professional community if mentors facilitate ongoing conversations about the hows, whens, and whys of practice.
+In other words, regular practices cannot be taken for granted; mentors and facilitators cannot assume new leaders will simply take up time-honored practices.

 Original Date of Publication: Winter 2002

 One by one the soon-to-graduate students at Buchanan High School in Clovis, California, file to the front of the room.
 As they read from what they consider the best work in their portfolios, they beam with pride.
 Today is Senior Showcase Portfolio Day.

 Sadly, however, Senior Showcase Portfolio Day is all too aptly named.
 Through no fault of the student readers, this event has become a show, a kind of charade.
 Indeed, the use of portfolios in my school has withered to a state of show-and-tell with students collecting work each year to put in a folder accompanied by a superficial introduction essay.
 I say “superficial” because most essays lack any insight into how their portfolios demonstrate their writing processes or how their writing and thinking are improving.
 An excerpt from a typical tenth grade essay:

 My writing really improved a lot this year and I worked hard to make it happen.
 I tried to correct all of my mistakes.
 I notice that I’m making fewer mistakes and my essays are longer.
 In my first essay I wrote about my mother.
 My friend said it was really good.
 Maybe it was good because I really love my mother.
 I hope you like this essay.